timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 On the other hand, the churn rate of API objects (dimension 2) for the webhosting-operator is the rate at which `Website` objects are created and deleted, and the rate at which `Website` reconciliations are triggered.
 In experiments, `Website` reconciliations are triggered by setting the `experiment-reconcile` to the current timestamp.
 \todo{change theme ref instead}
-Also, `Theme` specs are changed to trigger reconciliation of all referencing `Websites`.
 The experiment tool is based on controller-runtime and individual actions in scenarios are performed by reconciliations of different controllers.
 Hence, this load dimension can be measured using the reconciliation-related metrics exposed by controller-runtime.
 [@Lst:load-queries] shows the precise queries for measuring the described load dimensions during experiments.